nark/wired-ruby/README.md

 * openssl
 * zlib

-See `wired.gemspec` files for more details.
+See `wired.gemspec` file for more details.